-Farmers Insurance review 2022
+Farmers insurance review 2023

-At Bankrate we strive to help you make smarter financial decisions.
+At Bankrate, we strive to help you make smarter financial decisions.
+To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
-Here's an explanation for .
+Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 At a glance

 About Bankrate Score

 Policyholders who value customized car and home insurance and robust coverage options, like life, pet or commercial insurance, might consider Farmers as their company of choice.

-- Unique coverage options that might not be found at comparable national insurers, and occasionally may be added without an additional cost
+Unique coverage options that might not be found at comparable national insurers, and occasionally may be added without an additional cost

 Farmers car insurance

-Based on Bankrate’s assessment, Farmers may be a good choice for drivers who want to personalize their car insurance and have a larger budget compared to other car insurance carriers.
-On top of standard policy options for car insurance, drivers may also be able to add options like new car replacement, accident forgiveness and even full windshield and glass coverage.
-If your car insurance policy includes optional collision and comprehensive coverage, Farmers even provides an add-on option for customized equipment coverage to insure any vehicle additions, like infotainment system and custom wheels.
+Farmers may be among the best car insurance companies when it comes to coverage options.
+On top of standard coverage types, drivers may also be able to add options like new car replacement, accident forgiveness and full windshield and glass coverage.
+If your car insurance policy includes optional collision and comprehensive coverage, Farmers even provides an add-on option for customized equipment coverage to insure any vehicle additions, like aftermarket stereos and custom wheels.

 Farmers car insurance cost